grimme-lab/qc2-teaching/doc/intro.rst

    with ``<ctrl>-w q`` or by typing ``:q`` as usual.
-4. To open a second window you can split your ``vim`` window by using ``<ctrl>-w v`` (for vertical splitting) or ``<ctrl>-w s`` (for horizontal splitting) to have to windows with the same file which can be used independently.
+4. To open a second window you can split your ``vim`` window by using ``<ctrl>-w v`` (for vertical splitting) or ``<ctrl>-w s`` (for horizontal splitting) to have two windows with the same file which can be used independently.

 .. tip::